39 Melakhot: Cooking/baking

 Definition for solids: Desirably changing the properties of something via heat.

 Definition for liquids: Bringing a liquid's temperature to the heat threshold.
-This threshold is known as yad soledet bo (lit.
-"A hand reflexively recoils [due to such heat]").
+This threshold is known as yad soledet bo (lit. 'a hand reflexively recoils [due to such heat]').
 According to Igrot Moshe (Rabbi Moshe Feinstein) this temperature is 110 F.

 (Note, however, that cooking/baking is permitted on Jewish holidays.
 It is an exception to the rule that activities prohibited on the Sabbath are likewise prohibited on holidays.)

 Any method of cooking food to prepare it for eating is included in this prohibition.
 For example, vegetables may not be cooked to soften them for eating.
 Baking was performed in the Mishkan as showbreads were continually required.
 Some opine immersion cooking is listed regarding the preparation of the dyes used for the tapestries.

 This law is not restricted to foods.
 Firing a brick in a kiln or tempering a piece of metal in a furnace would also be included in desirably changing the properties of an item via heat.
 However, destroying an item, for no constructive purpose, via heat would not be scripturally prohibited.
-So, overcooking an item until it's burnt beyond edibility doesn't fall under this prohibition.
+So, overcooking an item until it is burnt beyond edibility does not fall under this prohibition.